FAQ / General Information

-Call 858-485-4840, press 1 to leave a message a day or two before your student's appointment.
+Call 858-485-4842 to leave a message a day or two before your student's appointment.
 The student is responsible for picking up their off-campus pass from the Attendance Office.
 See our section on Off-Campus Passes for more detailed information.

 Who can excuse a student's tardy or absence?

 The legal parent or guardian has the authority to excuse an absence or tardy.
 Listed emergency contacts are for a school emergency only.
 Emergency contacts listed for your student do not have permission to check a student out of school or to clear absence/tardy.

 Who can pick up my student from school?

 You can designate anyone to pick up your student.
 A legal parent or guardian is the one who needs to call the school to give permission for a student to leave school early.
 See our section on Off-Campus Passes for more detailed information if your student needs to leave school early.